SwapnilB31/BookMyVaccine/README.md

 1. Auto Sign In (The application reads the OTP from SMS and signs you in automatically)
 2. Set Primary Benificiary: Get a list of benificiaries from the CoWIN portal and select a benificiary for appointmnet booking
 3. Appointment Booking: Book appointments inside the app.
 Saves you the hassle of Signing in with OTP
-4. Account Managemnt: Change the primary benificiary any time.
+4. Account Management: Change the primary benificiary any time.
 You can also login with a different mobile Number

 ## Benificiary List
 Here you can see your appointments and vaccination details